 If you’re like many people who live along the coast, you probably spend a lot of time at the beach or at the pool.
 That means you use a beach towel quite often.

 One question that often confounds people, though, is how often to launder their towels, especially if a return trip to the water is on the agenda.

 Just like bath and kitchen towels, the porous, damp nature of beach towels makes them an excellent breeding ground for bacteria.

-As such, the safest approach is to wash a beach towel after every use, says Angela Harris, infection control manager for Tidelands Health.
+As such, the safest approach is to wash a beach towel after every use, says Angie Harris, infection control manager for Tidelands Health.
 Depending on the towel material, you’ll generally want to use hot water, a quality detergent and tumble dry.
 Follow the manufacturer’s instructions.